cewing/training.python_web/source/presentations/session07.rst

 .. class:: incremental

-This base class provides all the functionality that connects the Python code you write to your database.
+This base class hooks in to the ORM functionality converting Python code to SQL.

 .. class:: incremental